webmozart/path-util/README.md

 License
 -------

-Puli and its documentation are licensed under the [MIT license].
+All contents of this package are licensed under the [MIT license].

 [Bernhard Schussek]: http://webmozarts.com
 [The Community Contributors]: https://github.com/webmozart/path-util/graphs/contributors